-Law students also have full access to the rest of the Cornell UniversityLibrary (CUL) system, including over seven million print volumes and a vast array of general and specialized databases and other digital resources.
+Law students also have full access to the rest of the Cornell University Library (CUL) system, including over seven million print volumes and a vast array of general and specialized databases and other digital resources.
 Almost all CUL online resources may be used from off campus.
-During the 2021-2022 academic year, the Library will offer a combination of mediated and self- serve access to print items in the collection, and self-service access to digital collections.
-And always, students have access to assistance in locating materials and to the Library's scanning service for limited scans of print materials.
+The Library offers a combination of mediated and self-serve access to print items in the collection, and self-service access to digital collections.
+Library staff are available in the Reading Room to provide students assistance in locating materials and using the Library's scanning service for limited scans of print materials.

 All J.D. and LL.M. students receive legal research instruction from professional law librarians who hold J.D. and graduate library and information studies degrees.
 Law librarians also offer workshops in legal information literacy, research management, and research process refreshers.
 Students also have the opportunity to earn credit in advanced, experiential legal research courses taught by law librarians.
-These courses target students' areas of interest and topical issues in the legal profession such as business, technology, international law, and critical legal information literacy in an age of Al. Law research librarians are available throughout the year to answer questions about research and for consultation on research sources, topics and strategies.
+These courses target students' areas of interest and topical issues in the legal profession such as business, technology, international law, and critical evaluation of legal information literacy in an age of Al. Law research librarians are available throughout the year to answer questions about research and for consultation on research sources, topics, and strategies.

-Careful practices and procedures were developed to optimize safe and comprehensive use of Library services and collections during the COVID-19 pandemic.
-A few of these practices were praised for offering students greater flexibility in research and learning.
-For this reason, many practices were retained: Pre-recorded orientation and library service how-to videos are available for year-round consultation.
-A seat and study space reservation system enables students to arrange group or quiet study space in advance.
+The Library's practices are praised for offering students flexibility in research and learning.
+Pre-recorded orientation and library service how-to videos are available for year-round consultation.
+Study spaces are located throughout all six floors of the Library; a study space reservation system enables students to arrange group or quiet study space on select floors in advance.
 Beverages in closed containers are permitted in the Reading Room, and food is permitted in select study areas.
 A wide range of electronic books, tools, and study aids are available for borrowing.
+Students have access to a free public scanner.